Prushka/Recipe-Fullstack/README.md

 ## [Backend Instructions (Click)](backend/README.md)
 ## [Frontend Instructions (Click)](my-app/README.md)

-## Phase 1
+## Views and functionalities explanations
+### Home Page:
+When you run the application, you will be directed initially to the home page where it looks like a normal home page for a website.
+There will be two buttons on the navigation bar that redirects you to the log in or sign up page in which you can either log in with your credential or create a new account.

 ### Log-in page:

-Unmatched username, password and any username dosen’t exsit in database will encounter password and username unmatch error by clicking dubmit button. only matched password with exist user in database will lead user to login Login by admin will lead you to admin page
+Unmatched username, password and any usrname that dosen’t exsit in database will encounter password and username unmatch error by clicking the Login button.
+In this case, a small pop-up window will alert you to this error. only a matched password with an existing user in the database will lead user to dashboard page after clicking on the Submit button.
-Hardcode user data for username and password:
+Login by admin will lead you to admin page
+The following usernames and passwords are already loaded into the database:
 Username:user1,Password: user1
 Username:user2,Password:user2
 Username: admin,Password: admin

 ### Sign-Up page:
-New user sign up through sign up page will redirect them to my profile page
+New user can sign up through the signup page.
+After completing the sign up, clicking the Submit button will redirect them to the dashboard page.

 ### Saved Recipe Page:
-On saved recipe page, by clicking the recipes(recipe1, recipe2), user will be redirect to the detailed recipe page.
+On the saved recipe page, by clicking the recipes, the user will be redirected to the full recipe page that they save in their libraries.

-### Home Page:
+### Dashboard:
-When you run the application, you will be directed initially to the home page where it looks like a normal home page for a website.
-There will be two buttons on the navigation bar that redirects you to the log in or sign up page in which you can either log in with your credential or create a new account.
+In this page, the user can see the top three recipes on the website that have the highest rating.
+They can view the full recipe page by clicking on ‘Explore’.
+In the ‘User statistics’ section, the user can see the total number of followers they have, the total number of recipes they uploaded and the total number of likes, which are the thumbs up, they gain.
+In the ‘Recommended Recipes For You’ section, the user will see the recipes recommended to them by the website according to their diet (vegetarian, omnivore or pescatarian).

 ### Personal Recipe Page:
-The personal recipe page when you first get directed to it is a list of all your personal recipes that you posted on to the website.
+The personal recipe page when you first get directed to, it is a list of all the recipes you created on the website.
 Here, you can search for any of your recipes using the search bar.
 In the list, you can choose to delete any of your recipes and also view more details of it.
-There is also an add recipe button which when you click, a pop-up will appear with a form where you can enter key information of the new recipe you want to add.
-For example, there is an input for the recipe name, tags, ingredients and instructions.
+There is also an ‘add recipe’ button which when you click, a pop-up will appear with a form where you can enter key information of the new recipe you want to add.
+You can upload a picture for the recipe by using ‘Select image’.
+You need to fill in the ‘Recipe name’ with the title of the recipe, enter some keywords for the recipe in ‘Tags’ (e.g. Italian, pasta, pork), add ingredients used in the recipe using ‘Ingredients’, explain cooking steps in the ‘Instructions’ and choose a corresponding ‘Diet’ for the recipe.

 ### My Profile:
 In this page, the user (both regular user and admin) can view their user information.
 If they want to change their profile picture, they need to select `Choose File` to choose a picture from their local machine to be their new profile picture.
-The `Update` is to confirm that they want to use the current picture as their profile picture and the database will be updated.
-For each field (`username`, `gender`, `email`, `birthday`, `type`), if the user wants to update the information, they need to click on the `EDIT` button and enter the new information according to the format shown above the textbox (if any).
-After that, they click on `UPDATE` so that the new information will be saved to the database.
-Especially, for the `type` field, the user is restricted to three options to identify themselves.
-They need to click on one of the buttons when they edit the field, and their last selection will be saved when they hit `UPDATE`.
+For each field (`Username` and ‘Email’), if the user wants to update the information, they need to enter the new information and then click ‘Save’ to confirm the changes (including the changes to the profile picture).
+The ‘Role’ (Admin or User) indicates the user’s role on the website.
+The user can also update their password using ‘Update Password’.
+Finally, the user can delete their account using the ‘Delete This Account’ button.

 ### Browse Recipes:
 In this page, the user can search for recipes by entering keywords in the search bar.
-Currently, we have 5 mock recipes for searching:
+We have 5 recipes in the database:
      `{title: "Grilled Pork Chops with Smoked Paprika Rub", tags: ["omnivore", "pork"]}` `{title: "Air-Fried Frozen Salmon",  tags: ["pescatarian", "salmon"]}` `{title: "Golden Chicken",  tags: ["omnivore", "chicken"]}`
      `{title: "Creamy Broccoli Vegan Pasta", tags: ["vegetarian", "pasta", "broccoli"]}` `{title: "Slow Cooker Sweet and Sour Chicken Thighs", tags: ["omnivore", "chicken"]}` If the keywords they enter match any keyword in the `tags` list, the corresponding recipe will show as a search result.
 For multiple keywords, separate them using a space ‘ ‘.
 After clicking on the `SEARCH` button, the search results will show underneath the search bar.
 The user can view the full recipe by clicking on the recipe title which will redirect them to the corresponding recipe page.
 If the keywords the user enters are not valid or don’t match any recipe, an error message will show up.
-For the current search feature, the user needs to refresh the page every time after they search once (click on the `SEARCH` button) to ensure an accurate result.

 ### Recipe Page:
-In this page, the user can see the full recipe post including the title, author, keywords for the recipe, a picture (optional), ingredient needed, instruction.
+In this page, the user can see the full recipe post including the title, author, keywords for the recipe, a picture, ingredient needed, instruction.
 Under the recipe, there are thumbs up and thumbs down buttons for the user to rate the recipe.
 If the user clicks on the button once, they upvote the recipe.
 If they click it again, they cancel the upvote action.
 The user can leave comments for the recipe by typing in the comment box and clicking on `POST COMMENT` button.
 There's also a `REPORT` button for every recipe and comment.
-If the user finds the recipe or comment inappropriate, they can click on the button.
+If the user finds the recipe or comment inappropriate, they can click on the button to report.
 They can cancel the action by clicking it again.

 ### Admin Grids (this applies to all following admin grid pages):